allisonaustin/log-transformers/README.md

 ECS 289L Deep Learning Final Project

 ### About
-This repository contains code for two LLMs (GPT and BERT) trained on HPC log data for predicting anomalous log sequences.
-The code includes log parsing techniques, dataset information, model implementation, and evaluation logic/results.
+This repository contains code for two LLMs (GPT and BERT) trained on HPC log data to predict anomalous log sequences.
+The code includes log parsing techniques, dataset information, model implementations, and evaluation logic/results.

 ### Data
-The datasets used to train the minGPT and LogBERT models are from System 20 of the high performance computing cluster at the Los Alamos National Laboratories (LANL) and the BlueGene/L supercomputer system at Lawrence Livermore National Labs (LLNL).
+The datasets used to train the minGPT and LogBERT models are from System 20 of the high-performance computing cluster at the Los Alamos National Laboratory (LANL) and the BlueGene/L supercomputer system at Lawrence Livermore National Labs (LLNL).
 The datasets are open-source and available for download at https://github.com/logpai/loghub, https://lanl.gov/projects//ultrascale-systems-research-center/data/failure-data.php, and https://www.kaggle.com/datasets/kingslayer99/bgl-dataset.

 ### Models
 The BERT model implementation is based on LogBERT (Guo, 2021) and the GPT model implementation is based on minGPT (Karpathy, 2020).
-We have simplified the original codes, changed the evaluation tasks to fit our data, and added different attention mechanisms for experimentation.
+We have simplified the original codebases, changed the evaluation tasks to fit our data, and added different attention mechanisms for experimentation.

 Authors: Allison Austin, Halil Ozgur Demir